ddobric/neocortexapi-classification/MyProject/README.md

 ### Task 2: Code for Image Prediction.

-1. After the learning process, The prediction images are extracted from the "PredictInputFolder/"
+1. After the learning process, The prediction images are extracted from the "PredictInputFolder/".(Multiple images can be provided as input for the prediction where the code is able to loop between them and display the similarity results respectively)
 2. The images are encoded and input pattern is learned.
 3. The Prediction method compares the predict image SDR with the trained image SDR's and caluclates the average percentage of similarity for a shape.
 4. The Prediction code will display the average percentage between the input predict image and trained shapes.